Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 For each dataset, we visualize the distributions of gradient errors and Lipschitz constant estimates, compared against a normal distribution (QQ-plot) in Figure \ref{fig:ht-gn-Lc}, to illustrate their heavy-tailed behavior.
 This visualizations partly justify the heavy-tailed noise condition in Assumption \ref{asp:basic}(c) and the weakly average smoothness condition in Assumption \ref{asp:gen-ave-smth} when solving the regression problem \eqref{robust-reg}.

 In addition, for each dataset, we plot the relative objective value gap and the relative gradient norm in Figure \ref{fig:real-reg} to illustrate the convergence behavior of all the SFOMs.
-From Figure \ref{fig:real-reg}, we observe that SFOMs with normalization consistently outperform those without normalization.
+From Figure \ref{fig:real-reg}, we observe that SFOMs with normalization (namely, NSFOM-PM, NSFOM-EM, NSFOM-RM) consistently outperform SFOMs with clipping (namely, GClip and ACClip) after an early stage of the iterations.
+This may be because gradient normalization leads to a larger step size than gradient clipping when the stochastic gradient norm is below the clipping threshold.
 We also observe that the normalized SFOMs with extrapolated and recursive momentum are faster than the SFOM with Polyak momentum, while the SFOM with recursive momentum outperforms the SFOM with extrapolated momentum.
 These observations align with our theoretical results.